-Your family are your crew so give them meaningful jobs.
+Your family is your crew, so give them meaningful jobs.
 Let them steer the boat, show them how to hoist the sails, and teach them how to anchor.
 Give a lesson on channel markers, navigation, and the correct way to pass another vessel.
-There’s a heap to learn onboard which can be fun for all.
+There’s a heap to learn onboard, and it can be fun for all.

 Consider your attitude

-We wear off on our kids in many ways so it’s important to keep your attitude in check.
-If you have a ‘can-do’ attitude, your kids will too.
+We wear off on our kids in many ways, so it’s important to keep your attitude in check.
+If you have a can-do attitude, your kids will too.
 If you are fearful or negative, your kids will sense this and follow suit.
-Children observe and absorb everything, and they participate largely by taking cues from Mom and Dad.
+Children observe and absorb everything, and they participate largely by taking cues from mom and Ddd.
 This matters even more onboard, where you are together and in close quarters for most of the time.

 Invest in a GoPro!

 What better way to capture your family getaway than with a GoPro.
 The older kids will have a heap of fun putting together a montage of your weekend getaway and the experience they had, both onboard and in the water.